-Most Norwegian Buhunds are friendly (or at least polite) with strangers, yet with their keen senses and watchful attitude, they make dependable alarm dogs.
-Buhunds are usually fine with other family pets if raised with them.
+Norwegian Buhunds are usually fine with other family pets if raised with them.

-The Norwegian Buhund is less headstrong and more willing to work with you than other spitzes, but he is still independent and may use his intelligence in clever ways that suit his own purposes.
+This breed is less headstrong and more willing to work with you, compared with other spitz breeds.
+(A spitz is a type of dog with a thick furry coat, pricked ears, curled tail, and foxy face.)
+But he still has an independent mind of his own, and may use his intelligence in clever ways that suit his own purposes.
 Yet owners who know how to lead will find him eminently trainable.

 If you want a dog who...

-- Is sturdy and strong, yet athletic, agile, and light on his feet
+- Is both sturdy and athletic, an agile dog who is light on his feet

-- Is happy-go-lucky, plays vigorously, and likes a lot of outdoor exercise
+- Plays vigorously, and likes a lot of outdoor exercise

 A Norwegian Buhund may be right for you.